 The Company's financial exposure management policy attempts to minimize economic and material transactional exposures arising from movements in the Canadian dollar relative to the U.S. dollar or other foreign currencies.
 The Company's direct exposure to foreign exchange risk arises from its U.S. operations and on Canadian capital expenditure commitments denominated in U.S. dollars or other foreign currencies.
 The Company coordinates and manages foreign exchange risk centrally, by identifying and measuring movements in normally opposing cash flows (i.e. revenues versus expenses) or balances (i.e. assets versus liabilities) and then dealing with any material residual foreign exchange risks.
-The Company's exposure to foreign exchange risk on its investment in foreign entities is partially mitigated by foreign-currency denominated financing.
+The Company's exposure to foreign exchange risk on its investment in foreign entities is partially mitigated by foreign-currency denominated financing and cross-currency interest rate swaps (CCIRS).